Science Buddies

 Although every effort is made to assure and encourage safe practices and safe use of the materials in our project ideas, Science Buddies cannot assume responsibility for uses made of its published materials.
 We strongly urge all those planning to use materials from our webpages to make choices and to develop procedures for safety in accordance with local needs and situations.

 Many chemicals are hazardous.
-Precautions for the safe use of hazardous chemicals and directions for their proper disposal are described in the Material Safety Data Sheets and on the labels.
-Alternatively you can look up any chemical you are working with in the "student friendly" Chemical Database maintained by Oxford University.
-This database lists safe handling, emergency, and disposal procedures for a wide variety of chemicals.
+Precautions for the safe use of hazardous chemicals and directions for their proper disposal are described in the Material Safety Data Sheets (MSDS) and on the labels.
+If you need to find an MSDS try searching this database from Iowa State University.